 When you go to edit the page, the collection should now be listed with the page’s regions.
 Clicking on it jumps you through to the collection edit page.

-- Go to Collections and click through to your collection
+- Go to Settings and to the Menu Manager

 Importing from a Region to a Collection

 When moving from a Perch site to Runway, or if restructuring a site because it’s grown in ways you didn’t expect, it can be useful to import one or more regions into a collection.